 The information included in this section, referring to the nature and extent of risks arising from financial instruments and insurance and reinsurance contracts as required by IFRS 7 - Financial Instruments: Disclosures and IFRS 4 - Insurance Contracts, is an integral part of the consolidated financial statements as at December 31, 2019.
-As such, the corresponding information is
+As such, the corresponding information is audited.

 The Group regularly conducts reviews of the risks that could have a material adverse effect on its activity, its financial situation or its results (or capacity to reach objectives).
 However, the risks described below are not the only risks that SCOR faces.
 Additional risks and uncertainties not currently known to us, or that we currently deem to be immaterial, may also materially adversely affect our business, financial condition, results of operations or cash flows.
 SCOR may also change its view of the relative importance of risk factors at any time, particularly if new external or internal facts come to light.
-With this in mind, this section outlines the management's current view of SCOR's main risks and main risk management mechanisms currently in place.
+With this in mind, this section outlines the management mechanisms currently in place.